View Public Posts

 Background:

-Virginia Haufler is a scholar whose research explores the
+Virginia Haufler is a scholar whose

 Issue Areas: Corporate / NGO Engagement, Traditional Peace and SecurityType of Engagement: Close collaboration with policymakers